When Sudden Changes Leave You Searching for Answers

 Sleep disturbances

-Regression in age-appropriate behaviors
+Regression in age-appropriate skills

 Difficulty concentrating or sudden academic decline